adopt-liveview/adopt-liveview/priv/pages/2026/04-30-v2-first-context-test-en_US.md

 end
 ```

-Now we can use `mix test` can be done to run that specific test file, you have pass its relative path.
+Now `mix test` can be used to run that specific test file; you have to pass its relative path.
 Try it:

 ```sh
 $ mix test test/lineup/queue_test.exs